moukani/IRISDemos/BaseImages/irisdemodb/README.md

 ## How to build the image

+You should only build this image if you are working on improving it.
+Otherwize, create a new Dockerfile based on this one.
+See instructions on the following topics for that.

 The image can be easily built by running:

 ``` shell
 ./build.sh
 ```

+It will run docker build and create an image with the name of the folder you are in.
+There is an Atelier project on folder ./irisdemodb-atelier-project.
+You can add your classes to it.
+This project brings a hello world CSP page and a Installer Manifest (IRISDemo.SYS.Installer) to configure namespaces, databases and security aspects of your application.

 If you want to push it to docker hub, run with the push parameter: